 There are four awards to be presented to students at the end of the year and based on APPE rotations 1-5.
 Each award has its own distinctive criteria, please click a specific award name below to nominate a student.

 - Eligibility: Doctor of Pharmacy graduating senior with superior verbal and written clinical communication skills; Must be in the top 25% of his/her class.

 - Award: Wolters Kluwer Certificate and a Lexicomp subscription

 - Award: Engraved clock

 - Eligibility: Doctor of Pharmacy graduating senior with superior academic achievement; superior proficiency in the provision of drug information services; demonstrates high professional motivation and the intent to enter practice upon graduation; Must be in the top 25% of his/her class.

 - Award: Certificate, custom-framed lithograph entitled “Pharmacy: A Tradition of Healing,” and $250 grant

 Preceptors of the Year

 UF College of Pharmacy awards eight different Preceptor of the Year Awards at the end of each rotation year (see award categories below).

-Students may nominate preceptors by completing a Qualtrics Survey and describing the outstanding attributes and characteristics of the APPE preceptor.
+Students may nominate preceptors by completing a Qualtrics Survey and describing the outstanding attributes and characteristics of the preceptor.
 Full-time faculty in the College of Pharmacy are not eligible for this award.

 New Preceptor of the Year (Inpatient & Outpatient)

-- Current preceptor who has served as a preceptor for less than 4 years
+- Current APPE preceptor who has served as a preceptor for 1-5 years

 Preceptor of the Year (Inpatient & Outpatient)

 - Current APPE preceptor who has served as a preceptor for 6-10 years

 Distinguished Preceptor of the Year (Inpatient & Outpatient)

-- Current preceptor who has served as a preceptor for at least 10 years
+- Current APPE preceptor who has served as a preceptor for more than 10 years